Evanidus14/Aldrnari-Gamepad-Setup/README.md

 ## Final Tips & Troubleshooting

 While this setup has worked well in my testing, there are a few quirks that can and will occur.
 During my testing they did not hamper or stop my gameplay.
 I will attempt to address them all as I have encountered them.
 You will be directed back to the readme if you ask questions about these "quirks" in the support channel.

-#### Engarde Spellsword Tips

-If you love playing spellswords like I do, then this is vital for you to read through.
-I have mapped left shift to your L1/LB modifier button.
-That means it acts as both the modifier to change controls AND as your modifier in Engarde for using your left hand while wielding a sword in the right.
-All you have to do to cast your spells is hold L1/LB and start casting.
-You don't have to hold it the entire time, once you get the spell going, you can release L1/LB.
-If you want to free aim your spell, you'll need to let go of the L1/LB button after you get the spell going as for some reason, using the Engarde modifier stops you from being able to move your camera.
-However, if you want to rapid fire cast something (like Ice spike) it helps to lock on and then simply hold L1/LB and spam your left trigger to fire off spells until you need your right hand weapon.

 #### Dodging Quirks